AFM-SPM/TopoStats/docs/usage.md

 - `plotting` : `image_set` (default `core`) specifies which steps of the processing to plot images of.
 The value `all` gets images for all stages, `core` saves only a subset of images.

-Most of the other configuration options can be left on their default values for now.
+Most of the other configuration options can be left on their default values for now but the file is fully commented and should you wish to change settings you should read these comments.

 Once you have made any changes save the file and return to your terminal.

 ### Running TopoStats with `my_config.yaml`